 UCSD has established a Transfer Admission Guarantee (TAG) program with seventeen California community colleges.
 Completing the provisions of the TAG contract will guarantee admission to the term and UCSD college of choice, but not the major.
-Prospective computer science and computer engineering majors should note that, completing the provisions of the TAG contract will guarantee admission to UCSD and to the college of choice, but not necessarily to the major.
+Prospective computer science, or (beginning fall 2004) bioengineering. bioengineering: biotechnology, and electrical engineering, and computer engineering majors should note that, completing the provisions of the TAG contract will guarantee admission to UCSD and to the college of choice, but not necessarily to the major.
 Please refer to the catalog pages of individual departments for any specific courses or GPA requirements that may exist for transfer students hoping to be admitted to an impacted major.
 TAG also allows students to fulfill all or most lower-division B/GE requirements prior to transfer.
 TAG contracts must be signed and submitted by deadlines for specific terms.
 TAG community college counselors can give you information regarding this program.